DTS-STN/Data-Patterns/about.md

 ## Why do data patterns matter?

 Data patterns can help us build trust with users by ensuring that our digital services are private, safe, and equitable by design.

-_(more content coming)_
+<em>(more content coming)</em>

 ### Dark patterns and Good patterns